MTG/essentia/doc/sphinxdoc/introduction.rst

 *(released August 2009)*

-Python bindings for the streaming mode were implemented as ESX resulted to be a maintenance burden in the long-run and too limiting in the types of the possibilities it offered (it being a DSL there was no other issue possible, hindsight is 20/20),
+Python bindings for the streaming mode that were implemented as ESX resulted to be a maintenance burden in the long-run and too limiting in the types of the possibilities it offered, and they were dropped.
+Instead, full python bindings for the streaming mode have been written.

 This release also introduced the new ffmpeg audio I/O, which allowed to get audio from pretty much any source and in any format (even works